 Craving is the want to escape

 I never understood when in rehab they would keep on repeating word escape.
 Escape from what?- I was in denial.
-Now I know that I used alcohol to escape from stress, boredom, social over stimulation, my sorrows, frustrations and self-pity.
-One reason why sobriety is so scary is how will I erase everything of that particular day and become refreshed?
-Yes, thats what I actually believed in when I was drinking.
+Now I know that I used alcohol to escape from stress, boredom, social over stimulation, my sorrows, frustrations, and self-pity.
+One reason why sobriety is so scary is how will I erase everything on that particular day and become refreshed?
+Yes, that is what I actually believed in when I was drinking.

 Craving is an irritation